+osition

+Date

-I hereby make application for Catastrophic Leave to be charged to the Catastrophic Leave Bank of the Charleston School District.
-I am currently a member of the Bank, and I understand that I must conform to all stipulations of the Catastrophic Leave Bank Policy as approved by the Charleston Board of Education.
+ve to be charged to the Catastrophic Leave Bank of the Charleston Bank, and I understand that I must conform to all stipulations of the the Charleston Board of Education.

-I the undersigned hereby authorize the release of information regarding my illness or injury by my physician to the Catastrophic Leave Bank Committee and/or the Charleston School District.
+se of information regarding my illness or injury by my physician and/or the Charleston School District.

+Date

+Date

+tion.

+Phone